Types of online abuse

 ‘Whenever I gave this player directions, he would get all worked up and yell and scream at me.
 Pretty quickly, his abuse shifted online and he started making horrible comments about me on the club’s social media pages.
 Things started getting worse and before long, he was also sending me DMs saying that he was going to bash me the next time he saw me.
 This went on for months and it started to take a toll on my mental health.
 I was lucky to have the support of the other players and he was eventually asked to leave the club.
 I also reported him to eSafety and they helped me to deal with the online abuse I was getting.
 A positive thing to come out of this situation was that, together as a team, we created a set of standards and rules for the soccer club’s social pages to clearly state what we considered to be acceptable behaviour online and to help protect the club members from online harm.’ – Sam*

 What to do

 If you are in Australia and you are in immediate danger or at risk of harm, call the police on Triple Zero (000).

-If your experience meets the legal definition of adult cyber abuse, and the service or platform does not help within 48 hours, you can report the harmful content to eSafety using our online form.
+If your experience meets the legal definition of adult cyber abuse, and the service or platform does not help, you can report the harmful content to eSafety using our online form.
 Read more about how to report adult cyber abuse.

 You can also follow these steps to manage the impacts.